Information for a ventilation officer certificate of competence (CoC), including how to apply, legislative requirements, and where to find help.

-The scenarios will cover these four competencies:
+The scenarios will cover these 4 competencies:

-- Operating and Safety Systems
+- Operating and safety systems.

-- Emergency Management
+- Emergency management.

 For more information, see our oral examination policies.

-If the BoE finds you competent and grants you with your Ventilation officer CoC, a letter will be sent to you along with your certificate and information on CPD requirements.
+If the Board finds you competent and grants you with a ventilation officer CoC, a letter of confirmation will be sent, along with your certificate and information on continuing professional development (CPD) requirements.

-You can reapply and re-sit the exam at any time.
+You can reapply at any time.